bahrus/xtal-sip/README.md

 In other words, the first element of the array gets put into a context object, which can then be passed in to the remaining items of the array.

+The context object also contains the matching element name (localName), which can be used to auto generate the bare import specifier and CDN.

-"Ditto" allows references to previous arrays in the same position.
+"Ditto" allows references to previous arrays in the same position [TODO]

 ## Not yet

 **However, there's a big problem with the above shortcut**.
 In particular, the middle element of the array won't resolve correctly, if using the most common dev tools today, including @web/dev-server, and (I'm guessing) snowpack, unpkg, rollup, Parcel, webpack, etc.

-Eventually, when import maps are ubiquitous, yes(!!), but for now, the best we can do safely is:
+Eventually, should import maps become ubiquitous, the import statement could be fully collapsed, as shown above.
+But for now, the best we can do safely is:

 ```JavaScript
 const importFromPath = ({path}) => import(path);